Executive Functioning FAQ

 What is the cost of working with an executive functioning coach?

 Executive functioning coaches at Private Prep are billed at varying hourly rates for ongoing coaching.
-Strategy Sessions are billed at a flat fee and also range in cost.
+Action Plans are billed at a flat fee and can be purchased on their own, without a commitment to work with a specific EF coach.
 Contact us for specific pricing.

 Contact us here to learn more or to schedule a session.